SIFMA Announces Changes to the SIFMA Municipal Swap Index - August 18, 2014

 WHAT IS THE SOURCE OF RATE INFORMATION USED TO CALCULATE THE INDEX?

 As of August 20, 2014, in order for a VRDO reset rate to be used in the weekly Index calculation, the rate must have been reported to the MSRB's SHORT system by no later than 3:15 p.m. eastern time on the Wednesday that the Index is calculated.
+When Wednesday is the day before a holiday when SIFMA has recommended that the municipal securities market be closed, the Index is calculated based on reset rates reported to the MSRB's SHORT system by 11:30 a.m. eastern time.
 Under MSRB Rule G-34, each remarketing agent is required to report certain information about each VRDO on the day the VRDO rate is reset.
 This information includes, among others, the interest rate established for the VRDO.
 The Calculation Agent for the Index, Bloomberg, uses the reset rates reported to the SHORT system as the basis for the Index calculation.

 For Index calculations before August 20, 2014, VRDO reset rates used in calculating the Index were derived from Municipal Market Data's (MMD's) Variable Rate Demand Note Network™.
 Using the Network, over 80 remarketing agents (representing more than 90 percent of the market) transmit daily rate change information for their issues to MMD's database.